Skip to Main Content

 Since Desert Storm, women have flown combat missions in Iraq and received the Silver Star.
 In 2014, Admiral Michelle Howard became the first Four Star Admiral.
 The first women graduated from ranger school in 2015 and the first three women graduated from marine infantry school in 2017.
 We’ve come a long way, haven’t we!?!

 Despite their many accomplishments, women continue to face adversity during service.
-The US Department of Veterans Affairs is working to combat the challenges experienced and the difficulties following separation from service.
+The US Department of Veterans & Military Families is working to combat the challenges experienced and the difficulties following separation from service.
 All VA medical centers now have Women Veteran Program Managers and the VA maintains a nationwide Women Veterans Call Center.
 To learn more, call 855-VA-WOMEN or visit the VA Women Veterans Program.

 Author: